raiyansayeed/leetcode-download-questions/README.md

 Add the new question link in the file `question_links.txt` and run `export_all_questions.py` python script.

-To get all questions link list, visit a Leetcode URL with problem links visible on the page e.g `https://leetcode.com/list/xi4ci4ig/`.
+To get all questions in a LeetCode list, visit a LeetCode URL with problem links visible on the page e.g `https://leetcode.com/list/xi4ci4ig/`.
 Open up the dev console and run the following code.
-Make sure all problem links are visible e.g extend list view > 50 to show all problem links
+Make sure all problem links are visible e.g extend list view > 50 to show all problem links if needed.

 ```
 var links = document.getElementsByTagName('a');